How the Swiss show their ‘great love of shooting’

 To say that the Swiss are a nation of sharpshooters would be an exaggeration.
-But in hardly any other country is sport shooting so popular both in rural and urban regions. swissinfo.ch visited two shooting clubs in Geneva as the nation gets ready to vote on legislation that will regulate guns more strictly.
+But sport shooting is popular, both in rural and urban regions. swissinfo.ch visited two shooting clubs in Geneva as the nation gets ready to vote on legislation that will regulate guns more strictly.

 Arriving at the modern building that houses Switzerland’s largest underground shooting range, we have to look around to find the entrance.
 We can see signs advertising a fitness centre and a bicycle shop, before we find a modest name-plate saying ‘Swiss Gun Centerexternal link’ on one of the doors.